7ep/r3z/docs/development_handbook.md

 R3z is a multi-threaded web application with its own web server and its own eventually-consistent database.
-It builds to a binary that is runnable on any jvm 13 or up using a commandline like java -jar r3z.jar
+It builds to a binary that is runnable on any Java virtual machine version 13 or up, using a commandline like

+    java -jar r3z.jar

 It follows some unusual conventions that new developers should be aware of.